hiramrodriguez14/FPGA-Reaction-Training-System/README.md

 ---

+# Acknowledgments

+This project was developed as part of a Digital Design course.
+It provided hands-on experience in FPGA development, hardware description languages, finite state machines, and digital system integration.

+---

 # Video Credit

-The project demonstration video was recorded and edited by **Sergio A. Da Silva López**.
+The demonstration video was recorded and edited by **Sergio A. Da Silva López**.

 ---

 # License

-This project was developed for educational purposes as part of a Digital Design course.
+This project is intended for educational purposes.